Jeytery/Jeytery/README.md

-- 👋 Hi, I’m @Jeytery
-- 👀 I’m interested in iOS Development
+Hi, I’m @Jeytery.
+I’m interested in iOS Development

-- 📫 How to reach me: @Jeytery(telegram), dimaostapchenko@gmail.com(mail)
+How to reach me:
+- @Jeytery (telegram)
+- dimaostapchenko@gmail.com (mail)

 <!---
 Jeytery/Jeytery is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.